crazycapivara/deckgl/README.md

 ### Colors

-*Deck.gl* uses rgba arrays (`[r, g, b, a]`) to represent colors.
-Nevertheless you can pass hex color codes to all color arguments of the `add_*_layer` functions.
-They are automatically converted to the required rgba arrays.
+In deck.gl colors are represented by `[r, g, b, a]` arrays.
+In R you can pass hex color codes to all color props of the `add_*_layer` functions.
+They are automatically converted to the required format.

 Tooltips
 --------